 Contactless fee payments are encouraged.
 To complete your payments online, visit (payment.amityuniversity.ae/info)

 For cash payments, students/ parents can visit the Cashier on campus.

-Dining Services will be open and available throughout the day, including the outlets.
+Dining Services are open and available throughout the day, including the outlets.
 Students will need to maintain social distancing norms when dining on campus.
 Food outlets will operate strictly as per the Dubai Municipality guidelines relating to catering services.

-Yes, our Library will be open and students can borrow books.
+Yes, our Library is open and students can borrow books.

-All contact sports including football, basketball, cricket, tennis and badminton can be permitted if you bring your own equipment to avoid contact from others through the sports equipment, keeping with KHDA recommendations.
-The University’s pool and gym will remain closed, however students can also use our sports facilities for activities that allow for social distancing like yoga, running and more.
+All contact sports including football, basketball, cricket, tennis and badminton are permitted if you bring your own equipment to avoid contact from others through the sports equipment, keeping with KHDA recommendations.
+The University’s pool and gym are open, students can also use our sports facilities for activities like yoga, running and more.

-Club activities, student meetings, conferences and other events will be held virtually.
+Club activities, student meetings, conferences and other events are operational.